-The healthcare industry has a uniquely challenging recruiting landscape in JPAC with a major supply and demand problem.
+There is a uniquely challenging recruiting landscape in JPAC with a major supply and demand problem.
 There are very few candidates actively looking for work or responding to job openings.
 The top talent has a wide range of job opportunities.
 Many employees will stay with one local company for decades due to cultural customs.